 You are not alone.

-How Care Connections can help:
+How Connections can help:

-- Provide strategies for coping
+- Provide strategies for coping with a dementia diagnosis and disease progression

-- Education to help understand Alzheimer’s dementia behaviors
+- Education to help understand Alzheimer’s dementia behaviors and how to support independence

 - Planning for the future and making long-term care plans